 The equestrian trail is closed until further notice due to damage caused by Hurricane Irma.
 North Loop Rd.
 North is closed until further notice due to needed repairs.
 For additional information, please call (863) 612-0776.

 Okaloacoochee Slough State Forest lies mostly within Hendry County, with a section located in Collier County.
-The state forest was purchased under the Conservation and Recreation Lands (CARL) Program using Preservation 2000 and Save Our Rivers funds.
+The state forest was purchased under the Conservation and Recreation Lands (CARL) program using Preservation 2000 and Save Our Rivers funds.

 The forest offers a variety of recreational activities for visitors.
 There are many miles of open forest roads available for hiking and bicycling.
-Fishing opportunities are plentiful in the numerous canals, ponds, and ditches that are accessible by vehicle.
+Fishing opportunities are plentiful in the numerous canals, ponds and ditches that are accessible by vehicle.
 Several “hidden” areas can be found for those who enjoy a hike to an isolated fishing spot.
 The forest’s wetlands provide opportunities for wildlife viewing.

-In keeping with its mission to protect and manage Florida's forest resources, the Florida Forest Service has developed rules which apply to all State Forest visitors.
+In keeping with its mission to protect and manage Florida's forest resources, the Florida Forest Service has developed rules that apply to all state forest visitors.
 Find out more about state forest fees and rules.